 Our faculty and students are also active in interdisciplinary groups across campus.
 Among these departments are Biomedical Engineering, Dentistry, Psychology, Special Education, outside corporations, and others.
 Below are some groups SLHS students have been involved in:

 This group provides an opportunity to facilitate collaborations and the sharing of knowledge among hearing researchers at the University of Minnesota and the greater research community.
 The group’s interests focus on the understanding of the perceptual mechanisms underlying normal and impaired auditory systems.
 Current study methods involve the use of animal and human subjects to obtain physiological measures (evoked auditory surface potentials, neural imaging, and neurophysiology) and behavioral measures of simple and complex sounds, including speech and music.

 The main focus of the Hearing Loss in Children: Diagnosis, Etiology and Outcomes group is in advancing research and care related to hearing loss in children.

-This group provides a structure for bringing together, and facilitating collaboration among, students and faculty with a common interest in addressing theoretical and practical questions that arise at the interface between language and other cognitive systems, and whose answers require a deeper understanding of the neurocognitive basis of linguistic communication.
+This group provides a structure for bringing together and facilitating collaboration among students and faculty with a common interest in addressing theoretical and practical questions that arise at the interface between language and other cognitive systems, and whose answers require a deeper understanding of the neurocognitive basis of linguistic communication.

-The mission of this group is cultivation of premiere scientists and future academicians to lead the transformation of the science and practice of rehabilitation.
+The mission of this group is the cultivation of premiere scientists and future academicians to lead the transformation of the science and practice of rehabilitation.
 The Interdisciplinary Rehabilitation Research Graduate Group includes faculty, graduate students, and clinical, translational, and basic scientists at the University of Minnesota and other institutions in Minnesota interested in advancing the discovery, dissemination, and clinical translation of scientific findings in Rehabilitation.
 We conduct a broad range of rehabilitation research, from basic science to clinical studies.